psryland/rylogic_code/readme.md

 ## Building

 This project is only used on windows.
-Compiling requires MSBuild and Python 3.
+Compiling requires MSBuild, dotnet, dotnet-script.
 Follow these steps to build:

-- Pull to a clean directory
+- Pull to a clean directory,
-- Run the _/script/UserVars.Setup.py_ file to generate the _/script/UserVars.py_ file.
+- Ensure the 'dotnet-script' tool is installed (use `dotnet tool install -g dotnet-script`),
+- Customise _/script/UserVars.csx_ or _/script/UserVars.json_ as needed,
-- Use _/script/Build.py_ to build projects from the command line, or, open _Rylogic.sln_ in Visual Studio 2022.
+- Run `dotnet-script ./script/Build.csx` to build projects from the command line, or, open _Rylogic.sln_ in Visual Studio.

 This repo is actively developed, often refactored, and frequently broken.
 It is public so that the source for my released projects is publicly available.